Sivanandinisaravanakumar/AI-Powered-Loan-Eligibility-Advisor/README.md

 └── requirements.txt # Python dependencies

-> 💡 **Note**: `serviceAccountKey.json` is intentionally excluded from version control for security.
-Developers must generate their own from the Firebase Console.
+> 💡 **Note**: *`firebase-adminsdk.json` is intentionally excluded from version control for security.
+Developers must generate their own from the Firebase Console.*

 ---